choxi/choxi.github.com/_posts/2012-1-16-the-anonymous-user-pattern.md

 allow admins to temporarily claim another user's identity without requiring the login credentials.

-**Followup:** I'm a firm believer in the Lean/Scientific Method of developing features so I'm a little ashamed that I don't have metrics to support the anonymous user pattern.
-I'll try to find the time to retroactively add a test in and do a follow up post.

 ---

 Comment on this post at [Hacker News](http://news.ycombinator.com/item?id=3476206)